TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 2/Titus 2.14.md

 ---

-who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a people for his own possession, zealous of good works.
+who gave himself for us, that he might redeem us from all iniquity, and purify for himself a people for his own possession, zealous for good works.